ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 nextflow self-update
 ```

-Option 2: Install with curl
+Option 2: Install with curl (not for use on Exacloud)

 ```
 # Move to a directory you want Nextflow to sit on your system